-In the Upper School, a student's signature serves as the pledge.
+In the Upper School, a student's signature on the assignment or assessment serves as the pledge.

 2.5.
 Code of Conduct

 FCS will seek to reinforce Christian characteristics and attitudes in the lives of our students and will expect of students the following: